 Average Weather in São Paulo Brazil

-In São Paulo, the temperature typically varies from 56°F to 83°F over the course of the year, and is rarely below 49°F or above 91°F.
+In São Paulo, the summers are warm, muggy, wet, and overcast and the winters are cool and partly cloudy.
+Over the course of the year, the temperature typically varies from 56°F to 83°F and is rarely below 49°F or above 91°F.

 The warm season lasts for 3.2 months, from December 14 to March 21, with an average daily high temperature above 81°F. The hottest day of the year is February 13, with an average high of 83°F and low of 68°F.

 The cool season lasts for 3.0 months, from May 12 to August 11, with an average daily high temperature below 74°F. The coldest day of the year is July 22, with an average low of 56°F and high of 72°F.

 Average High and Low Temperature